Penuche: Method of preparation

 Most traditional (i.e. not "no-cook" or "quick") fudges follow a similar preparation method.
 What distinguishes penuche is the use of brown sugar rather than white.

-In recent years, it has become common in New England to add maple syrup to the recipe for penuche fudge.
-Some confectioners will call this "maple syrup penuche fudge", and others do not make any distinction at all.

-One penuche-style recipe is called "no-bake penuche drop cookies", which is made from brown sugar, milk, butter, oats, and nuts.
+Similar dishes

-A very similar confection is Sucre à la Crème (cream sugar), a Québec confection traditionally prepared during the winter holiday season.
+A very similar confection is sucre à la crème (cream sugar), a Québec confection traditionally prepared during the winter holiday season.
 The universality of the brown sugar and dairy confection manifests in the form of a slightly crumblier treat called Tablet originating in Scotland.
+Penuche frosting is a type of boiled frosting made from the same ingredients and with the same technique, but is spreadable.